rbtying/shengji/README.md

 # What is this?

-升级 is a popular Chinese trick-taking playing card game.
-Rules are available [here](https://robertying.com/shengji/rules).
-Due to the COVID-19 shelter-in-place, I've been unable to play the this game in person... so I figured an online version would be worthwhile.
+升级 is a popular Chinese trick-taking playing card game, also known as tractor, finding friends, fighting for 100 points, 80 points, etc. Rules are available
+[here](https://robertying.com/shengji/rules).
+Due to the COVID-19
+shelter-in-place, I've been unable to play the this game in person... so I figured an online version would be worthwhile.